oscarvillarrealc/oscarvillarrealc/README.md

 - **Cloud**: Google Cloud, DigitalOcean

 ## ✍️ Quote I Like
-> "How you do one thing is how you do everything."
+> "How you do anything is how you do everything."

 ---